Chart Color Schemes

 Ormond is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Ormond has a high cultural diversity, with 39.4% of its population born overseas and 35.8% speaking a language other than English at home.
-Christianity is the predominant religion in Ormond, comprising 34.2% of its population.
-Notably, Judaism is overrepresented in Ormond compared to Greater Melbourne, making up 9.7% versus the regional average of 1.0%.
+Ormond has a high level of cultural diversity, with 39.4% of its population born overseas and 35.8% speaking a language other than English at home.
+Christianity is the predominant religion in Ormond, comprising 34.2% of people.
+However, Judaism is significantly overrepresented in Ormond compared to Greater Melbourne, making up 9.7% versus the regional average of 1.0%.

 Frequently Asked Questions - Diversity